 You are required to register and activate the gateway in ALMS shortly before its first power-up in order to ensure service availability.

 Other gateway models continue to be supported, but do not support the eSIM and eSIM-based connectivity.

-For current generation hardware you will need the device’s serial number (for ES, GX, LS) or serial number and IMEI (in the case of the ES450, GX450, MP70, RV50/RV50X, RV55, LX60 and LX40).
-This information is printed and bar coded on the device label and is also displayed in ACEmanager.
+For current generation hardware you will need the device’s serial number (for ES, GX) or serial number and IMEI (in the case of the ES450, GX450, MP70, RV50/RV50X, RV55, LX60 and LX40) or serial number and registration code (AirLink OS-based devices).
+This information is printed and bar coded on the device label and is also displayed in ACEmanager or AirLink OS.
 Your Sierra Wireless Partner should also be able to provide a spreadsheet of the required information for each order.

-For legacy devices (Raven, PinPoint and MP with ALEOS 4.0.8 firmware or newer) you will need the ESN or IMEI.
+For legacy devices (Raven, PinPoint and MP with ALEOS 4.0.8 firmware or newer) you will need the ESN or IMEI, or the serial number (LS).
 They are printed and bar coded on the bottom label and displayed in ACEmanager.

 For more information about how to configure your gateway to use ALMS, please refer to the dedicated Gateway configuration page .

 To leverage the ease of use and benefits of the Ready-to-Connect gateway, the devices need to be registered and activated before they can communicate on the cellular network.
 The activation process has been integrated with the gateway registration process, allowing you to register your gateway and activate it on the right connectivity and/or device management plan

 A number of default plans are available in your ALMS account.
 These may include: